 In 1977, he was posthumously awarded the Presidential Medal of Freedom, the nation’s highest civilian honor.

-Like Jefferson and Lincoln, King was unequivocally the right man in the right place at the right time.
-It wasn’t just that black people were systematically denied equal rights and opportunities.
+Like Washington, Jefferson and Lincoln, King was unequivocally the right man in the right place at the right time.
+It wasn’t just that Blacks were systematically denied equal rights and opportunities.
 There were the daily humiliations as well.